 - Always inspect Christmas lights prior to stringing them on Christmas tree or putting them on your roof.
 You want to look for cracks, frayed wires, or broken plugs.
 Toss any strand of lights that are damaged.
 Outdoor Christmas lights can be damaged if you use nails or staples.
-It may seem convenient to leave your Christmas lights up year round but that is a terrible idea.
-Christmas lights left up year round can be damaged by squirrels or by weather.
+It may seem convenient to leave your Christmas lights up year-round but that is a terrible idea.
+Christmas lights left up year-round can be damaged by squirrels or by the weather.

 - Every year you should have your fireplace inspected and cleaned by a professional chimney sweep to remove creosote build-up.
 The build-up of creosote inside of the chimney can catch fire and burn inside of the chimney.
 We recommend adding a fireplace screen or glass doors to prevent embers from popping out and catching the flooring in front of your fireplace on fire.
 Skip starting a fire with flammable liquids such as lighter fluid or gasoline.
 Using flammable liquids can cause an explosion or cause the fire to burn too hot for your fireplace.
 Never allow your child near the fireplace even if it isn’t in use so that they know it is dangerous.